Writing

 Podcast Archive

-A short-run series of conversations on judgment, coordination, risk, and the organisational realities of AI.
+A short-run archive of conversations on judgment, coordination, risk, and the organisational realities of AI.

 - why AI fails in workflows, not models